CraigHoffmann/water-meter-reader/README.md

 * It uses the ADC Input for the sensor reading so a variant that has access to that pin is required.
 If the module doesn't have a resistor voltage divider on the ADC input you will need to add it/adjust the resistors to the sensor.
 * The WeMOS has a built in 3.3v regulator for the ESP8266 and the sensor runs at 5V so suitable supply electronics are required.

+An optical reflectance sensor (TCRT5000) is used to detect the IR reflected light and is monitored using the analog input.
+As the dial turns the reflectance changes as the needle passes by.
+Trigger levels are set on the analog signal to count the revolutions of the dial.
+Its simple but works reliably for my meter.

+I have the Wemos D1 in the garage and run a 3wire cable out to the meter with for the sensor.
+Alternatively all electrics could be placed at the meter and run power to the meter (or maybe use solar and batteries?)

 | <img src="https://github.com/CraigHoffmann/water-meter-reader/blob/master/Circuit/watermeter-cct.jpg?raw=true" alt="Circuit" width="75%"> |
 :-------------------------: